vishvAsa/sanskrit/lekhanam/itihAsaH.md

 Before the 1980’s this saṃvṛta ukāram was shown in writing by placing the halant symbol (“chandrakkala” in Malayalam) over the consonant+u character.
 It looks like this:

-- വാക്ക്  वाक्क्  Vākk - halanta​
+- വാക്ക്  वाक्क्  Vākk - halanta
-- വാക്കു  वाक्कु Vākku – hrasva ukāra​
+- വാക്കു  वाक्कु Vākku – hrasva ukāra
-- വാക്കു് वाक्कॅ Vākkŭ - saṃvṛta ukāra​
+- വാക്കു് वाक्कॅ Vākkŭ - saṃvṛta ukāra

 As a result of the script reform of the 1970=80, the saṃvṛta ukāram was dropped.
-It was decided to write വാക്കു് (Vākkŭ) as വാക്ക്  (Vākk) under the assumption that Malayali would anyway read it as വാക്കു് (Vākkŭ).​
+It was decided to write വാക്കു് (Vākkŭ) as വാക്ക്  (Vākk) under the assumption that Malayali would anyway read it as വാക്കു് (Vākkŭ).

 ### Telugu and Kannada "reform" attempts
 "It was on the lines of 'simplification' removing the vestigial elements in the script which are no longer required for a new changed modern 'colloquial' language that acquired the position of the  standard language.
 Removal of script symbols  ఋ (r̥) both independent and mātrā aspects , ఱ ( originally retroflex r, called śakaṭa rēpha) , longer ఋ (r̥), dantya ch and j etc., were all proposed on the basis of the argument that they were no longer pronounced the way they were supposed to be."